-The horizontal red to blue spectrums represent the orientation of one's romantic or sexual desire.
+The horizontal spectrums represent the orientation of one's romantic or sexual desire.
 The vertical gray Aro and Ace spectrums represent the intensity of one's attraction toward that orientation.
-Although romantic orientation and sexual orientation might often correlate, they do not necessarily align.
-For example, a person might identify as heteroromantic but bisexual.
+Although romantic orientation and sexual orientation might often cor-relate, they do not need to align.
 Plot yourself on each grid.